coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

-**Superior Planar Summoning (Ex):** Beginning at 1st level, the cosmic descryer can increase the power of any of the following spells---*elemental swarm, gate, greater planar ally, greater planar binding, summon monster IX,* or *summon nature's ally IX---to*affect or summon outsiders of 4 Hit Dice higher than the spell's normal limit or conjure creatures with 4 Hit Dice of advancement.
+**Superior Planar Summoning (Ex):** Beginning at 1st level, the cosmic descryer can increase the power of any of the following spells—*elemental swarm, gate, greater planar ally, greater planar binding, summon monster IX,* or *summon nature’s ally IX—to*affect or summon outsiders of 4 Hit Dice higher than the spell’s normal limit or conjure creatures with 4 Hit Dice of advancement.
 Every four levels thereafter, the cosmic descryer can increase the number of extra Hit Dice by 4.